 Nowadays, users are more interested in the number of megapixels in a camera.
 Although more megapixels provide greater detail and clarity, it is useless if other components like as the sensor and lens are degraded.
 More megapixels are needed when your print big-size photos which is not the case for the average user.
 On the other hand, the smartphone camera aperture and not megapixels or sensor size controls mostly your photo’s brightness, sharpness, focus, and exposure.
 So, if the camera is a key factor in choosing a smartphone look ahead for the f-value.

 How to adjust aperture in smartphone

-On most of smartphones out there they do have a fixed aperture wide enough to allow a lot of light to reach that tiny lens.
+Most of the smartphones out there do have a fixed aperture wide enough to allow a lot of light to reach that tiny lens.
 However, even while shooting at that wide aperture, you still get a decent depth of field while photographing a landscape.
 What exactly is the reason for this?
 The lens on your smartphone is tiny and has a very limited focal length.
 When you use a camera with a short focal length or wide angle you get an extremely wide field of view.
-A wide field of view, in turn, means that even at very wide apertures, you will get decent depth of field.
+A wide field of view, in turn, means that even at very wide apertures, you will get a decent depth of field.
 Also, smartphones have very small image sensors compared to actual cameras due to their size limitations which is another element contributing to the Depth of Field issue.
 So, to maintain that you need a smaller size aperture.

 To sum up, one of the main benefits of using a smartphone to take everyday photos is that it tends to be the camera that you have with you all the time.
 If shooting photos with a camera smartphone is your passion go for a premium choice of a powerful camera smartphone and definitely check the f values.
-Understanding your camera’s limits though is a key factor to shoot great images no matter what you are using.
+Understanding your camera’s limits though is a key factor to shooting great images no matter what you are using.